Quicklinks

 Humanities and Social Sciences

-Humanities and Social Sciences include the subject areas of; history, geography, business of economics and civics and citizenship.
+Humanities and Social Sciences include the subject areas of; history, geography, business, economics and civics and citizenship.
 Students study human behaviour and interaction within political, cultural, social, environmental and economic contexts.

 Health and Physical Education